We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Overview

 CIT Bank was formed as an internet-based bank in 2009 and has enjoyed a good reputation since.
-In fact, the reputation was so good that the bank merged with First Citizen Bank in January 2022, becoming a division of the larger banking parent company.
+The reputation was so good that the bank merged with First Citizen Bank in January 2022, becoming a division of the larger banking parent company.
 While CIT doesn’t have any physical branches, it is well-known for the high APYs offered on its accounts.
-In this review we are focused on consumer banking at CIT Bank however it is important to note that the bank also has business and commercial banking solutions.
-All the account details and annual percentage yields (APYs) below are accurate as of Nov.
-17, 2022.
+In this review, we are focused on consumer banking at CIT Bank; however, it is important to note that it also has business and commercial banking solutions.
+All the account details and annual percentage yields (APYs) below are accurate as of September 4, 2024.

 Pros